ranasurya436/Resume/README.md

 # Resume
-this is my resume author:surya partap
+this is my resume author:surya partap singh